for my business

 People sometimes confuse household insurance (or home contents insurance) and building insurance (also called homeowner’s insurance).
 A simple example to know the difference is to think of the difference between the owner of a rental property and the tenant.
 A tenant owns all the furniture inside the house, whereas the owner (landlord) owns the actual building structure and everything around it.

 The home contents should therefore be insured by the tenant and the actual structure by the landlord.
 Thus everything inside a house is known as its contents, and everything that is fixed – from a garage and pool pump to walls, fence and geyser – falls under building insurance.
 If you were to turn your house upside down, everything that falls out should be covered by home contents insurance!

 Remember: Building insurance doesn’t include home contents insurance in South Africa.
 So, if you are renting, always get your own home contents insurance.
 If you are a ‘rentrepreneur’, you will also need household insurance, and additional cover against accidental damages and liability.
-Find out more in this article.

 What does home contents insurance cover?

 Home contents insurance covers everything in your house against theft, fire, malicious or weather damages (storms, flooding, lightning).
 If you would like these items to be covered for accidental damage as well – e.g. if you spill coffee on your expensive sound system – then additional optional cover can be taken out.

 The personal items you carry with you such as your handbag, clothing, sporting equipment, etc are typically covered under ‘all risks’.
 However when it comes to tablets, cell phones, jewellery, laptops and bicycles, you need to specify the items in your policy.
 Specifying items means that each item will be listed with its model or serial number plus its value.

 Stay up to date with home contents insurance valuations